OfficialKrisHass/Copper-Engine/Documentation/Guide/06 - Physics.md

 Let's scale up the Ground entity and give it a `RigidBody` component and a `BoxCollider` component.

 ![image caption](Media/06/Ground.png)

+Make sure the RigidBody is set to static.

 And now finally, when we move the player entity into the air and run the game, you should see something like this.